Teufelauto/Hytale-Weapon-Scraper/README.md

 # Hytale-Weapon-Scraper
 - Turn zipped weapon assets into a JSON for easy access, and a CSV table for easy viewing.
 - Compare two Game Builds of your choice for differences in weapons.
+- If Hytale is not installed on machine, the app will have issues with the first run.
+If it creates the app_settings.json file, edit that to specify paths to your Assets.zip files.
-- App takes about 45 seconds to go through the two 3 GB Assets.zip on a 9800x3D computer with an NVME drive.
+- App may take a minute to go through the two 3 GB Assets.zip being compared with an NVME drive.
 It may appear frozen, but it's probably still parsing.
 It will save the files, and close when it's done.
 If running --headless in a terminal, you can see the progress as it processes each weapon.
 - Produces a JSON and CSV of Weapons in a folder of your choice.
 Default assets path, and location of the saves can be changed to a location of your choosing by editing the app_settings.json file.

 - Version 0.5.0 nests attack damage one fork higher so random damage modifier can be paraellel.
 Also allows other tyopes of damage beyond 'physical'.